-REIT Exception - Unless the exclusion from the definition of "SIFT trust" in the ITA for a trust qualifying as a "real estate investment trust" under the ITA applies to the REIT (the "REIT "Exception"), the rules applicable to SIFT trusts and SIFT partnerships in the ITA (the "SIFT Rules") may have an adverse impact on the taxation of the REIT and on the taxation of distributions to REIT Unitholders.
+REIT Exception - Unless the exclusion from the definition of "SIFT trust" in the ITA for a trust qualifying as a "real estate investment trust" under the ITA applies to the REIT (the "REIT "Exception"), the rules applicable to SIFT trusts and SIFT partnerships in the ITA (the "SIFT Rules") may have an adverse impact on the taxation of the REIT.
 Although, as of the date hereof, management believes that the REIT will be able to meet the requirements of the REIT Exception throughout the current taxation year and each subsequent taxation year, there can be no assurance that the REIT will be able to qualify for the REIT Exception such that the REIT and the REIT Unitholders will not be subject to the SIFT Rules in the current taxation year or in any subsequent taxation year.

-In the event that the SIFT Rules apply to the REIT, the tax consequences to REIT Unitholders will depend on the status of the holder and, in part, on the amount of income distributed which would not be deductible by the REIT in computing its income in a particular year and what portions of the REIT's distributions constitute "non-portfolio earnings", other income and returns of capital.
+In the event that the SIFT Rules apply to the REIT, the tax consequences to REIT Unitholders will depend on the status of the holder and, in part, on the amount of income distributed which would not be deductible by the REIT in computing its income in a particular year and what portions of the REIT's distributions constitute "non-portfolio earnings" (as defined in the ITA), other income and returns of capital.
 If the SIFT Rules apply to the REIT, they may adversely affect the marketability of the REIT Units, the amount of cash available for distribution and the after-tax return to investors.

-Tax Basis of the Initial Properties - The Initial Properties were acquired by the Partnership on a tax deferred basis, such that the tax cost of these properties is less than their then fair market value.
-If one or more of such properties are disposed of, the gain realized by the Partnership for tax purposes (including any income inclusions arising from the recapture of previously claimed capital cost allowance on depreciable property) will be in excess of that which it would have realized if it had acquired the properties at their respective tax costs equal to their then fair market values.
-For the purpose of claiming capital cost allowance, the undepreciated capital cost of such properties acquired by the Partnership was equal to the amounts jointly elected by the Partnership and the applicable transferor of such Initial Property on the tax-deferred acquisition of such property.
-The undepreciated capital cost of such property was less than the fair market value of such properties.
-As a result, the capital cost allowance that the Partnership may claim in respect of such properties is less than it would have been if such properties had been acquired with a tax cost basis equal to their fair market values.
+Tax Basis of the Initial Properties - The Initial Properties were acquired by the Partnership on a tax deferred basis, such that the tax cost of these properties is less than their fair market value at the time of acquisition.
+If one or more of such properties are disposed of, the gain realized by the Partnership for tax purposes (including any income inclusions arising from the recapture of previously claimed capital cost allowance on depreciable property) will be in excess of that which it would have realized if it had acquired the properties at their respective tax costs equal to their fair market values at the time of acquisition.
+For the purpose of claiming capital cost allowance, the "undepreciated capital cost" (as defined in the ITA) of such properties acquired by the Partnership was equal to the amounts jointly elected by the Partnership and the applicable transferor of such Initial Property on the tax-deferred acquisition of such property.
+The undepreciated capital cost allowance that the Partnership may claim in respect of such properties is less than it would have been if such properties was been acquired to their fair market values.